 Another highlight was when Groupon acquired Living Social.
 Myself and a principal engineer led the engineering side of the project, which relied on multiple engineering teams who were not directly reporting to us.
 I had to learn how to lead with influence.
 I also had to make decisions about engineering pieces that my team hadn’t built, or in some cases that I didn’t know properly.
 This led me to develop an engineering instinct that ultimately shaped my trajectory.

 Starting out in engineering can be overwhelming.
 With the sheer number of things to learn, it’s easy to wonder “when will I ever learn enough?”
-To anyone feeling that way, I would say that feeling still rings true when you are ten or twenty years into your career—technology evolves every single day.
+To anyone feeling that way, I would say that feeling still rings true when you are 10 or 20 years into your career—technology evolves every single day.
 My advice would be to start enjoying the process now.
 Understand that you will never learn everything—you will always be iterating on the knowledge you’ve built.

 For anyone looking to transition into engineering management, it requires a shift in perspective.
 As an engineer, we focus on building, quality, design, architecture, and ensuring we build in an optimized way.
 In engineering management, what used to be a singular focus becomes one part of your job.
 The more you grow, the less and less you get time to do that part individually, and the more and more you need to ensure that your team is accomplishing that work with your help.